-A simplified wiring connection can also be used, the above cable is a standard store bought ethernet cable, it may be desirable to wire only the necessary contacts when terminating your own connections.
+A simplified wiring connection can also be used, the above cable is a standard store-bought ethernet cable, it may be desirable to wire only the necessary contacts when terminating your own connections.
 The critical connections are shown in the diagram to the right.

-Some users may find it desirable to connect their eCNA directly to their host computer using the ethernet port.
+Some users may find it desirable to connect their eCNA directly to a host computer using the ethernet port.
 In this case a special cable known as a crossover cable must be used.
-Most hubs and switches have automatic crossover in them eliminating the need for such a cable, however in the case of a direct eCNA to PC connection the crossover must be hard-wired.
+Most hubs and switches have an automatic crossover in them eliminating the need for such a cable, however in the case of a direct eCNA to PC connection the crossover must be hard-wired.
 The diagram to the right shows the crossover connection.
+When configuring your eCNA using ethernet and the default TCP/IP parameters, you must configure your network card in your laptop or PC for communications with the eCNA.